UTAH MASTERS HISTORY

 Our first long course meet was held at Bountiful in 1982, at Cottonwood Heights in 1983, and again at Bountiful in 1984.
 It was held yet again at Cottonwood Heights in 1985 and at the Alta Pool in 1986.
 In 1986, there were 115 swimmers who swam in our meet for that year.
 In 1986, Jim Harris was made chairman and the number of swimmers expanded to 150.
 In 1988, Carol Morgan assumed the responsibility of chair.
 In 1987, the Senior World Games, which became the Huntsman World Games, added swimming for those over 50 years of age.
 Since then, they have held their meet every year in October.
 In 1987, the National Senior Olympics were also established, but Utah didn’t participate until 1995, when the Huntsman World Games became a qualifying venue for the National Senior Games.
 In 1988, the Utah Summer Games in Cedar City added masters swimming to their events.

 With the construction of the Steiner Pool located near the University of Utah in 1989, Utah Masters somewhat centralized workouts, meets, and other Utah Masters Swimming events to this locale.
 About 80 UMS swimmers now workout at the Steiner Pool.
-The overall statewide membership has now grown to over 200 swimmers today.
+The overall statewide membership has now grown to over 300 swimmers today, with 10 official clubs throughout the state.